 Introduction of the Kimberly Process

-The conclusion of the Fowler report encouraged the World Diamond Congress in July 2000 to adopt a new resolution which would help block any sales of conflict diamonds.
-With this and the added pressure from Global Witness, diamond producing countries, such as South Africa, Canada and the US united and hosted many meetings over a 3 year period.
-In January 2003 an international diamond certificate scheme, known today as the Kimberly Process (KP) or Kimberley Process Certification Scheme (KPCS) was introduced.
+The conclusion of the Fowler report encouraged the World Diamond Congress to adopt a new resolution in July 2000 which would help block any sales of conflict diamonds.
+With this, and the added pressure from Global Witness, diamond producing countries, such as South Africa, Canada and the US united and hosted many meetings over a 3 year period.
+In January 2003, an international diamond certificate scheme, known today as the Kimberly Process (KP) or Kimberley Process Certification Scheme (KPCS) was introduced.
 The Scheme imposed legislation which meant no diamond shipments could be imported or exported between countries unless they were officially sealed and accompanied by a KP certificate, guaranteeing the gemstones were conflict-free.

 The Kimberly Process has managed to make illegal diamond trading a more difficult process, and many diamonds which would have once been transferred illegally have now made it on to the legal market.
 The revenue generated by the sale of these diamonds has been reinvested in poorer countries.
 The ban on diamond exports from Liberia has been lifted, and the country is now trying to build a legitimate diamond industry.
 Liberia is now a member of the KP also.
 In 2006, 126 million dollars worth of diamonds were legally exported from Sierra Leone, compared to a similar amount that went to fund the civil war back in the 1990s.